arriellam/arriellam/README.md

 I lead weekly recitation sessions on Algorithms and Data Structures.
 My role involves demystifying complex concepts to enhance student comprehension and contribute to the success of students, by stimulating an intuitive way of thinking to solve problems involving Algorithms and Data Structures.

-But it doesn't stop there!
 My summer at the General Robotics, Automation, Sensing, and Perception Lab (Penn GRASP Lab), I had a great opportunity to work with a wonderful team of Graduate Students and explores concepts involving mathematical modeling and fluid dynamics.

 ## 🌐 Connecting Beyond Code